 Different surfaces need different products.
 Brick, wood, stucco, and metal each require certain primers and paints.
 Using the wrong formula leads to peeling or poor adhesion.
 Selecting paint that aligns with your home’s surface makes your investment last longer.

-Current Trends in Exterior Paint Colors
+What’s Trending in Exterior Paint Colors?

 Some current trends in exterior paint colors include the following: